Guseyn/my-goals/README.md

 - [ ] Make cutie-mongo-2pc
 - [ ] Tests on cutie-mongo-2pc
 - [ ] Docs on cutie-mongo-2pc
-- [ ] Write scientific work about implementation of async tree/async objects
 - [ ] Make migration of libs from the scope @guseyn/cutie-${lib-name} to the scope @cutie/${lib-name}
 - [ ] Open cutie-libs.org(or smth like this) with docs and examples
 - [ ] Make UI Framework: Page